 This drink was a staple of bar manuals back in the 1930s, only to fall off the map in the last half of the 20th century.
-Then, thanks in large part to cocktail historian Ted Haigh (aka “Dr. Cocktail”), the Corpse Reviver #2 was rediscovered by a generation of 21st century cocktail geeks.
+Then, thanks in large part to cocktail historian Ted Haigh (aka “Dr. Cocktail”), the Corpse Reviver #2 was rediscovered by a generation of 21st-century cocktail geeks.
 (Source: Serious Eats)

-Corpse Reviver #2
+Corpse Reviver #2 Cocktail Recipe

-1 ounce Lillet
+- 1 ounce Lillet

-1 ounce fresh lemon juice
+- 1 ounce fresh lemon juice

-1 ounce Cointreau
+- 1 ounce Cointreau

-Add all ingredients to a cocktail shaker; fill with ice and shake well.
-Strain into a chilled cocktail glass.
-Traditionally garnished with a maraschino cherry.
-I’m not a fan of the common variety maraschino cherries, I much prefer fresh fruit, the Thomcord Seedless Concord Grapes (pictured) imparted a lovely burst of sweet in your mouth, perfectly balancing the tartness of the cocktail.
+If you're like me and not a fan of the common variety maraschino cherries, substitute Amarena or Luxardo cherries or fresh fruit like the Thomcord Seedless Concord Grapes (pictured) which give a lovely burst of sweet in your mouth, perfectly balancing the tartness of the cocktail.